-- A Health Care Coordinator: This individual is involved with all components of the healthcare program, from organizing healthcare providers, training staff, developing Healthcare policies and procedures and communicates with parents and guardians about their health care questions or concerns. - A Local Physician: Our camp doctor will assess and treat campers and staff off site when more advanced care is needed.
-They will also be available for support and advice for the Healthcare Coordinator and the nurse/paramedic on site. - Camp Nurse/Paramedic: A Registered Nurse, Registered Practical Nurse, or Paramedic lives on site 24 hours a day.
+- Health Care Coordinator: A Registered Nurse involved with all components of the healthcare program, from organizing healthcare providers, training staff, developing Healthcare policies and procedures and communicates with parents and guardians about their health care questions or concerns. - Local Physician: Our camp doctor will assess and treat campers and staff at their local clinic when more advanced care is needed.
+They will also be available for support and advice for the healthcare team on site. - Camp Nurse/Paramedic: A Registered Nurse, Registered Practical Nurse, or Paramedic lives on site 24 hours a day.
 They are responsible for all medication administration and the assessment and care of all the campers and staff. - Healthcare Assistant: This position is an individual who is in a healthcare program at a university or college.
 They live on site and assist the nurse/paramedic with all components of healthcare.
-If a camper requires a higher level of care, either with our physician or at the hospital, the healthcare assistant will accompany the camper. - Dentist / Orthodontist: A local dentist will assess and treat dental and orthodontist issues on short notice. - Ambulance and EMS Service: We are 15 minutes from Douro-Dummer Fire Hall (a volunteer Fire Department) and 15 minutes from the Lakefield Ambulance Station. - Hospital: We are 40 minutes from Peterborough Regional Health Centre that has a large emergency department, a Pediatric Outpatient Clinic and Pediatricians on staff. - Peterborough Public Health: Is available to help us manage infectious diseases or any health questions that arise during the summer and throughout the year.
+If a camper requires a higher level of care, either with our physician or at the hospital, the healthcare assistant will accompany the camper. - Dentist / Orthodontist: A local dentist will assess and treat dental and orthodontist issues on short notice. - Ambulance and EMS Service: Camp Kawartha is 15 minutes from Douro-Dummer Fire Hall (a volunteer Fire Department) and 15 minutes from the Lakefield Ambulance Station.

+- Hospital: Camp Kawartha is 40 minutes from Peterborough Regional Health Centre that has a large emergency department, a Paediatric Outpatient Clinic and Paediatricians on staff. - Peterborough Public Health: Available to help manage infectious diseases or any health questions that arise during the summer and throughout the year.

 ARRIVAL DAY: Campers who bring medication to camp or have health concerns will come to the Health Centre on arrival day with their parents/guardians.
-There they will meet with the nurse or paramedic and the healthcare assistant to discuss a plan of care for their session.
+There they will meet with the healthcare team to discuss a plan of care for their session.